ShonenAsh/ShonenAsh/README.md

 Outside of tech, I admire creativity and also daddble in art.
 Linguistic anthropology & history in general have piqued my interest from time to time and I am avid enjoyer of simulation/sandbox video games.

-Currently, I am actively looking for a job.
-If you find my work interesting and want to reach out:  < lastname><firstname ><100-1> at the rate gmail.
+I am actively looking for a full-time job, so if you find my work interesting and want to reach out, here's my email:  < lastname><firstname ><100-1> at the rate gmail.